 Step #1: Know the UPSC CSE

-The first step you should make is to know your target better.
+If you know your target better, you will be able to figure out a plan.
 Understand the UPSC civil services exam eligibility and pattern.
 You should first check if you are eligible or not.
 Check UPSC exam eligibility here.
-Then, you must understand the UPSC exam pattern.
+The pattern of the examination must be clear t you..
 As mentioned before, there are three stages to the exam.
 Know more here.

 Step #2: Internalise the UPSC syllabus

-When it comes to the UPSC exam, the syllabus is considered bible.
-Go through the UPSC syllabus in detail.
+UPSC Syllabus happens to be one of the biggest challenges for an aspirant.
+You need to know the syllabus in detail and it is very vast.
 Select your optional subject for the mains exam by going through the syllabus.
-It is important to internalise the syllabus because when you start preparing, you must be able to relate what you read in the newspapers, magazines and other current affairs sources to the syllabus.
+It is important to internalise the syllabus because when you start preparing, you must be able to understand and relate what you read in the newspapers, magazines and other current affairs sources to the syllabus.

 Step #3: Plan your work and then work your plan

 Once you have acquired information about the pattern and syllabus, now your focus should be to make a plan for yourself that works the best for your preparation.
 It is important to have a schedule for your preparation because there is a great deal of stuff to be studied.
 Making a proper plan is especially important for those who do self-study.
 When you don’t have guidance from a coaching institute or a mentor, it is important for you to follow your plan.
 When you are engaged in self-study, you should instil discipline like never before.
 You should avoid all sorts of distractions.

 Making appropriate notes is a significant part of good preparation.
 You must make crisp and relevant notes when you study for the exam whether it is from the newspapers or from the standard textbooks.
 Also, ensure you revise regularly what you have learnt.
 The more you revise, the more you retain.